Builder, Breaker, Blather, Why.

 • Protect the password in transit from the threat of sniffers or intermediation attacks – Use HTTPS during the entire authentication process.
 HSTS is better.
 HSTS plus DNSSEC is best.

 • Protect the password in storage to impede the threat of brute force guessing – Never store the plaintext version of the password.
 Store the salted hash, preferably with PBKDF2.
 Where possible, hash the password in the browser to further limit the plaintext version’s exposure and minimize developers’ temptation or expectation to work with plaintext.
 Hashing affects the amount of effort an attacker must expend to obtain the original plaintext password, but it offers little protection for weak passwords.
-Passwords like [email protected] or lettheright1in are going to be guessed quickly.
+Passwords like p@ssw3rd or lettheright1in are going to be guessed quickly.

 • Protect the password storage from the threat of theft – Balance the attention to hashing passwords with attention to preventing them from being stolen in the first place.
 This includes (what should be) obvious steps like fixing SQL injection as well as avoiding surprises from areas like logging (such as the login page requests, failed logins), auditing (where password “strength” is checked on the server), and ancillary storage like backups or QA environments.